raimeii/raimeii/README.md

-this be rai

-currently 2nd year software engineering/project management student in the university of sydney
+Github repository for Allen Burias, currently a second year Software Engineering/Project Management student at the University of Sydney.

-pog
+Contains repos for university projects (since I tend to work on multiple devices) as well as personal projects for the future.

 <!---